microsoft/ELL/StyleGuide.md

 Template typenames:
 Use PascalCase and add the suffix "Type", e.g., `template <typename SparseVectorType>`

+Template variables that are not typenames: Use camelCase, e.g., `template <size_t size>`

 ## File structure
 All source code files should start with a header that specifies project name, file name, and author list (see example below)